faithang/rojak/README.md

-  # PortmanteauSG
+  # Rojak

-  This is a code bundle for PortmanteauSG.
+  This is a code bundle for Rojak.
 The original project is available at https://www.figma.com/design/rt5VMiciJjFJRrPTtxmaXS/PortmanteauSG.

   ## Running the code